 Our Boil-in-Bags can be either cooked simply by boiling in water, in the microwave or out of the bag following the water excess or total absorption method.

-Whether you’re already a whole grain enthusiast and are looking for some new recipe ideas, or you’re just beginning your whole grain journey, celebrate Whole Grains Month by learning more about them and your options to make them part of your diet – now easier with Success® Rice and Quinoa, and our tasty recipes that you’re sure to enjoy!
+Whether you’re already a whole grain enthusiast and are looking for some new recipe ideas, or you’re just beginning your whole grain journey, celebrate Whole Grains Month by learning more about them and your options to make them part of your diet – now easier with Success® Rice and Quinoa, and our tasty recipes like this Spanish rice recipe that you’re sure to enjoy!